Supplier Diversity Best Practices

 Donna Dozier Gordon, Director, Diversity & Inclusion at USTA

 I have been with USTA since 2013.
 My current role focuses on USTA’s Supplier Diversity initiative along with several other elements of our Diversity & Inclusion strategy.
 Our Supplier Diversity effort seeks to ensure opportunities for diverse suppliers (that is, MBEs, WBEs, LGBTs and Veteran-owned businesses) to do business with USTA.
 I’m also responsible for aspects of our Strategic Partnership and Human Assets D&I pillars.
-Specifically, I am accountable for identifying key non-tennis diversity organization partners and building those relationships, as well as managing the work of our employee Business Resource Groups.
+Specifically, I am accountable for identifying key non-tennis diversity organisation partners and building those relationships, as well as managing the work of our employee Business Resource Groups.

 To integrate Supplier Diversity as part of the fabric of USTA’s procurement process, we’ve taken several steps.
 Although Supplier Diversity does not report to Purchasing, I work very closely with the Purchasing team to keep Supplier Diversity top-of-mind as procurement opportunities arise or as RFPs are issued.
 In fact, we have shared accountability for ensuring USTA meets or exceeds its annual Supplier Diversity spend goals.
 We collectively partner with internal stakeholders to understand their procurement priorities each year to facilitate the process of identifying relevant diverse suppliers.
 There is also a clearly articulated policy requiring bids for any product or service above a certain dollar threshold that calls out the need to include diverse suppliers.
-We partner to represent USTA with such organizations as NMSDC, WBENC, NGLCC and their local affiliates.
+We, partner, to represent USTA with such organisations as NMSDC, WBENC, NGLCC and their local affiliates.
 And finally, we work together to present showcase opportunities for diverse suppliers that lay the groundwork for them to build relationships with key decision makers.

 We believe that our Supplier Diversity commitment amplifies the business case for Diversity & Inclusion at USTA.
 Our mission is to develop and promote the growth of tennis.
-We simply cannot fulfill that mission without a focus on engaging the increasingly diverse consumers in the marketplace.
-We see Supplier Diversity as a critical element in our ability to connect with diverse communities and put tennis on the radar for audiences that may see the sport as exclusionary or not fully embracing them.
+We simply cannot fulfil that mission without a focus on engaging the increasingly diverse consumers in the marketplace.
+We see Supplier Diversity as a critical element in our ability to connect with diverse communities and put tennis on the radar for audiences that may see the sport as exclusionary or not fully be embracing them.
 Diverse business owners are powerfully influential in their communities.
 And by engaging in business relationships with diverse suppliers, we are ensuring that they have a vested interest in the sport where previously it may not have registered for them at all.
 These relationships set off a virtuous cycle of community goodwill and economic development.
 The diverse supplier is likely to hire diverse employees who now also feel connected to tennis, and who extend this connection to their family and friends.
 These relationships also result in increased discretionary income in these communities who are now connected to tennis which can translate to their participation in the sport as players, as fans, as volunteers and even, as employees.
 We see the virtuous cycle created by Supplier Diversity as a significant competitive advantage.

 Claire Scanlon, Vice President, Supplier Development, BNY Mellon